DouglasDwyer/octo-release/README.md

 ### Changelog

 - 0.1.1: Fixed a chunk meshing bug that was causing slower cached meshing times.
 World editing should now feel faster and smoother.
 In addition, improved left-click/right-click controls.
+- 0.1.2: Fixed a chunk generation priority bug that could lead to chunks being slow to load around the player.
+In addition, increased voxel placement/destruction radius.